omar2535/GraphQLer/README.md

 ## Advanced features

-There are also varaibles that can be modified with the `--config` flag as a TOML file.
+There are also varaibles that can be modified with the `--config` flag as a TOML file (see `/examples/config.toml` for an example).
 These correspond to specific features implemented in GraphQLer, and can be tuned to your liking.

 | Variable Name | Variable Description | Variable Type | Default |
 |---------------|---------------------|---------------|---------------|